pyrasun/ferkee/README.md

 AWS Linux Raw Install
 =============================

 This is quick and dirty minimal install.
+Some steps are specific to AWS Linux AMI only

 # Install CPAN
 sudo yum install perl-CPAN make gcc